 At Testlio, we are looking at various performance indicators for every tester.
 We are constantly looking at qualities and skills such as:

-- Bug Report Quality - Following all the bug report standards, having all necessary attachments, using correct written English.
+- Issue Report Quality - Following all the issue report standards, having all necessary attachments, using correct written English.

-- Reliability - This shows how reliable a tester is and is calculated based on how many test cycles or tasks you have accepted, and in how many test cycles or task lists you have actually participated.
-If you have accepted a test cycle and never showed up, this can be considered as unreliable.
+- Reliability - This shows how reliable a tester is and is calculated based on how many test runs or tasks you have accepted, and in how many test runs or task lists you have actually participated.
+If you have accepted a test run and never showed up, this can be considered as unreliable.

 - Timeliness - This shows how well you time your task lists and is calculated based on the time you submit your tasks in comparison to the due date.
-Testers who are often late may be receiving fewer projects unless negotiated with Test Leads and QA managers for specific reasons why tasks have been submitted late.
+Testers who are often late may be receiving fewer projects unless negotiated with Testing Managers and Engagement Managers for specific reasons why tasks have been submitted late.